Groundwater is an important resource

 - Using existing facilities and infrastructure, such as an existing irrigation canal with a willing landowner, can significantly reduce costs.

 - Project objectives will affect costs.
-For example, an SAR objective commonly includes increasing flows in a nearby stream at the low-flow time, several months after water is available for recharge.
+For example, an MAR objective commonly includes increasing flows in a nearby stream at the low-flow time, several months after water is available for recharge.
 This could significantly limit suitable sites, affecting project costs.